 Learn how to make a simple bucket bag with this FREE sewing pattern and tutorial.

 DIY tote bags are some of my favorite things to design and sew.
-They make great gift "bags" for people, holiday totes, craft project bags, I mean, who doesn't love a good reusable, washable bag?
+They make great gift bags for people, holiday totes, craft project bags, I mean, who doesn't love a good reusable, washable bag?
 Am I right?
-This one sews together fairly quick too.
-Grab your machine and let's get to sewing.

 I've also added the substitutes that can be used in parenthesis.

 - Fabric : 2-3 fabrics of your choice.
 You'll need an exterior fabric, an interior fabric and a fabric for the binding.
 Fabric selections are totally up to you.
 I used a linen/cotton blend for the exterior of the bag pictured above and a quilting cotton for the interior.